-We’re located in the Artworks complex, a five minute walk from Oneroa village on spectacular Waiheke Island, just 35 minutes from Downtown Auckland, by Fullers passenger ferry and Explore and 45 minutes from Half Moon Bay, Howick by SeaLink car and passenger ferry.
+We’re located in the Artworks complex, a five minute walk from Oneroa village on spectacular Waiheke Island, just 35 minutes from Downtown Auckland, by Fullers passenger ferry and 45 minutes from Half Moon Bay, Howick by SeaLink car and passenger ferry.

 2 Korora Road, Oneroa

 Auckland, New Zealand

 T: +64 9 372 9907

 Beautiful Waiheke Island is famous for its scenery, vineyards, beaches, food and art but also boasts a wonderful wacky side.
 You’ll see primitive colourful baches nestled next to millionaire’s holiday homes but Waiheke Islanders still love things as they used to be.
 Aged hippies and barefoot kids queue beside suited commuters for the half hour trip from Auckland to the island.

 Waiheke - its name means cascading waters - was settled first by Maori in 1200, rediscovered by the hippy generation in the 1960s and more recently by Aucklanders wanting holiday homes close by.

 The island was originally covered in dense rainforest which was cleared for farming by early Maori and European farmers.
 Today much of it is being reforested with native bush which thrives next to long sandy beaches, olive groves and over 40 vineyards.

 Waiheke has a vibrant community; all year round it hosts festivals for walking, jazz, art, wine, and books plus its wharf-to-wharf run attracts runners from all over the world.
 You can swim, fish, kayak, hire a bike or car, play golf and tennis, catch a scenic flight, learn to paddleboard, take an art or wine tour or simply enjoy sampling local oysters and wines in some of Auckland’s top-rated restaurants.